 talked about the Newport Jazz and Folk Festivals, Duke Ellington, Thelonious Monk, Sidney Bechet, Art Tatum, Charles Mingus and

 Louis Armstrong during an utterly fascinating discussion.
-A Japanese quintet led by pianist Ritsuco Endo played high quality “lite
+A Japanese quintet led by pianist Ritsuco Endo played high quality “lite jazz”

-jazz” with Masahiro Fujioka sounding like David Sanborn with hints of Phil Woods.
+with Masahiro Fujioka sounding like David Sanborn with hints of Phil Woods.

 However all of the events on Saturday afternoon were overshadowed by the successes of Trombone Shorty.
 Shorty, who plays

-trombone and trumpet in addition to singing, did well when he performed at Playboy earlier this year despite being booked too early
+trombone and trumpet in addition to singing, did well when he performed at Playboy earlier this year despite being booked too early in

-of New Orleans r&b and trad jazz caused a sensation.
+New Orleans r&b and trad jazz caused a sensation.
 The rambunctious and extroverted party music was the talk of the day

 Pianist-singer Judy Roberts and tenor-saxophonist Greg Fishman performed duet sets throughout the weekend filled with swinging

 and boppish renditions of jazz standards.
-Ms. Roberts has the rare ability of being able to play a powerhouse piano solo while talking
+Ms. Roberts has the rare ability of being able to play a powerhouse piano solo while talking to

-and accessible.
+accessible.
 She was in top form during a set with the Taylor Eigsti trio including on a rare vocal version of Herbie Hancock's

 “Butterfly.”
 The virtuoso ukulele player Jake Shimabukuro clearly impressed a large and attentive audience with the sounds and